Viewing course details for 2025-26 year of entry

 Placements

-A 12-month placement is offered at the end of year two (Thick Sandwich mode).
+A 12-month placement is offered at the end of year two.

-Alternatively, you can opt for two smaller placements over the years one and two of the course including the summers between their years of study (Thin Sandwich Mode).
+Alternatively, you can opt for two smaller placements over the years one and two of the course including the summers between their years of study.

 A dedicated employability advisor will help in the search for an employer who can provide you with an appropriate placement.
 They will also provide you with guidance and support in preparation for, as well as during and after the placement.